 except the protocol must be rabbitmq-stream

-.
-TLS is enabled by using
+TLS is enabled by using the rabbitmq-stream+tls

 scheme in the URI.

 When using one URI, the corresponding node will be the main entry point to connect to.
-The

-will then use the stream protocol to find out more about streams topology
+will then use the stream protocol to find out more about streams topology (leaders and replicas) when asked to create Producer

 and Consumer

 instances.
-The Environment

 Environment environment = Environment.builder()